maning/birds-mpbx-gljs/popup_cluster.md

 ![](img/clustered_popup.gif)

 Congratulations!
-You have finished our map!
+You have finished your map!
 Inspect your code and experiment with [different `circle-*`  options](https://docs.mapbox.com/mapbox-gl-js/style-spec/#layers-circle) to make your clusters and symbols more appealing.

 ## See also